nschorgh/Planetary-Code-Collection/README.md

 The theory behind the numerical methods is described in [UserGuide.pdf](./UserGuide.pdf) or in the individual journal articles cited below.

-### Mars Subsurface Ice Model (MSIM)

-MSIM has moved to its own repository at https://github.com/nschorgh/MSIM and is no longer part of the Planetary-Code-Collection.
-In brief, MSIM contains a (semi-implicit) Mars thermal model, a vapor diffusion model for Mars, models for the equilibrium ice table, and implementations of a fast (asynchronously-coupled) method for subsurface ice dynamics on Mars.
-The three-dimensional surface energy balance model for Mars is still part of the Planetary-Code-Collection.

 ### Basic Thermal Model for Airless Bodies

 Standard thermal model for asteroidal surfaces.
 The one-dimensional heat equation is solved, based on solar energy input and thermal radiation from the surface to space.
 The solver for the one-dimensional heat equation is semi-implicit, with the Stefan-Boltzmann radiation law as upper boundary condition.
 The finite-difference method is flux-conservative even on an irregularly spaced vertical grid and the thermal properties of the soil can vary spatially and with time.
 (This is a simplified version of the Mars Thermal Model.
 They both use the same flux-conservative spatial discretization and the same Crank-Nicolson solver with nonlinear boundary condition.)